adeministratorTr/react-redux-boilerplate/README.md

-Its for empty React project connected with Redux.
-Trying to save time.
+Its an React-redux boilerplate project.

 For detail see [Create React App](https://github.com/facebook/create-react-app).
 For detail see [Redux](https://redux.js.org/).

-Also thanks for the [Chuch Noris Joke API](http://www.icndb.com)
+Also thanks to the [Chuch Noris Joke API](http://www.icndb.com)

-Its MIT Licensed and you can do what the hell you want.
+Its an MIT Licensed project and you can do what the hell you want.

 I hope you know